sirijuulia/fe-forkit/README.md

 This project uses MySQL, so make sure you have it installed.
 Run this command to create the tables: `npm run migrate`.

-This will set up two tables:
+This will set up four tables:

+- auth (for storing user data)
-- calendar (for storing meals)
+- meals (for storing meal overview data)
-- grocery_list (for tracking shopping items)
+- grocery_list (for tracking ingredients)
+- instructions (for storing recipe instructions)

 ### Run Your Development Servers